microsoft/FluidFramework/packages/test/test-pairwise-generator/README.md

 <!-- prettier-ignore-start -->
 <!-- NOTE: This section is automatically generated using @fluid-tools/markdown-magic.
 Do not update these generated contents directly. -->

+**NOTE: This package is private to the fluid-framework repo.**
+**It is not published, and therefore may only be used as a dev dependency.**

 ## Contribution Guidelines

 There are many ways to [contribute](https://github.com/microsoft/FluidFramework/blob/main/CONTRIBUTING.md) to Fluid.